-There are not so many options for watch "glazing".
+There are not so many options of glass for watches.
 The main ones are the following:

 Due to its flexibility, plastic glass can be molded into any shape.